urani-trade/solana-dev-onboarding-rs/demos/backend/06_transfer_hooks_counter/README.md

 <br>

-* This account needs to be created when we initialize the new Mint Acount and we need to pass it in every time we transfer the token.
+* This account needs to be created when we initialize the new Mint Account, and we need to pass it in every time we transfer the token.

 <br>